akirak/ocaml-mcp-example/README.md

 ## Status

 I am trying to implement a client that inspects an MCP server.
-My OCaml skills are at an elementary level, so it may take longer than with experienced functional programmers.
+My OCaml skills are at an elementary level, so it will probably take longer than it would if it were done by an experienced functional programmer.